 First, you should pat yourself on the back for taking alternate transportation to the port.
 Not only do you save yourself the hassle of navigating to the port and dealing with cruise day traffic, but you are also saving yourself a ton of money.

-Parking at the port is expensive ($17 per day!).
-For a 7-day cruise, that adds up to nearly $120 just to park.
+Parking at the port is pricey ($20 per day).
+For a 7-day cruise, that adds up to $120 just to park.
 Instead, Charleston offers several ways to get to the cruise port for much less than it would cost to drive and park.

 In our opinion, Uber & Lyft offer one of the easiest ways to get around any city and to the port, not just in Charleston.
 After all, there’s a good reason that the rideshare services have seemingly spread everywhere in just a few short years.